 - Does Gemini have KYC?
 Yes.
 Gemini requires proof of ID like a valid passport or driver's licence to open an account.

 CoinJar launched in 2013, making it one of the longest-running crypto exchanges.
 They currently have over 600,000 users and offer over 50 different cryptocurrencies to be traded.
 Is CoinJar in the UK?
 Yes!
 They focus on the UK and Australian markets.
-However, they have a presence in other regions and are FCA registered.
+However, they have a presence in other regions and are FCA-registered.

 - Has CoinJar been hacked?
 CoinJar hasn’t suffered any hacks or breaches to date.

 - Will CoinJar refund me if I'm hacked?
 Because CoinJar hasn’t had any hacks to date, we can’t be sure of how they will respond.
-But they are insured and hold full currency reserves at all times to cover more than 100% of customer balances.
+However, they are insured and hold full currency reserves at all times to cover more than 100% of customer balances.
 This means that a refund would be likely if their security protocols are breached.

 - Do you own your keys on CoinJar?
 Unfortunately not, CoinJar is a centralised exchange, so you won’t own your keys.
 Only decentralised exchanges give users ownership of their keys.